MC-BA-Bee/GSN-GenshinStudentNumbers/README.md

 ## After v4.5:
 We use .exe to run our program.
 So, you can run it directly on Windows®computer everywhere!
 (Even without Python)
 ## Before v4.4.2:
-We only have Python version.
-Please check if your computer has installed Python and Pygame and Pgzero libraries.If not, the program will not run on your computer.
+We only have Python version. **Please check if your computer has installed Python and Pygame and Pgzero libraries.** If not, the program will not run on your computer.
 Press Win+R, open Run, enter 'pip install pygame' & 'pip install pgzero' to install pygame & pgzero on Python.